Scottish Salmon Company Planning Application for Millstone Point, North Arran

 Specific Guidance on Key Points for Your Objection

 Make your objection as short or as long as you wish; the important thing is that it is yours and it will then be counted clearly by North Ayrshire Council as another objection.
-You may download the guidance as a WORD document here to assist you or read the same text below.
+You may download the guidance as a WORD document here.

 Scottish Salmon Company and their ‘public consultation’